Efficient Post-Selection for General Quantum LDPC Codes: Results

 \subsubsection{Clustering-based decoders}

-As illustrated in Fig.~\ref{fig:overview}(a), a clustering-based decoder first identifies \textit{valid} clusters according to a specific rule, which together can explain all violated detectors.
-These clusters are then decoded individually to produce local corrections, which are then combined into the global correction.
+To briefly introduce relevant terms first, the \textit{check matrix} is a binary matrix indicating how error mechanisms (columns) and detectors (rows) are connected, which forms the biadjacency matrix of the bipartite \textit{Tanner graph} with check nodes (corresponding to detectors) and fault nodes (corresponding to error mechanisms).
+A \textit{cluster} is a set of error mechanisms that forms a connected region in the \textit{fault graph} composed of only fault nodes, where two fault nodes are connected if the corresponding error mechanisms are commonly involved in at least one detector.
+A cluster is considered \textit{valid} if it contains at least one solution consistent with all detectors that nontrivially involve any error mechanisms in the cluster.
+Formal definitions of these graph-theoretic structures are provided in Methods.

-To define terms more rigorously, the \textit{check matrix} is a binary matrix indicating how error mechanisms (columns) and detectors (rows) are connected, which forms the biadjacency matrix of the bipartite \textit{Tanner graph} with check nodes (corresponding to detectors) and fault nodes (corresponding to error mechanisms).
-The \textit{fault graph} is constructed by projecting the Tanner graph onto fault nodes; namely, a pair of its vertices is connected within the fault graph if the corresponding error mechanisms are commonly involved in at least one detector.
-A \textit{cluster} is a set of error mechanisms that forms a connected region in the fault graph.
-It is considered \textit{valid} if it contains at least one solution consistent with all detectors that nontrivially involve any error mechanisms in the cluster.
+As illustrated in Fig.~\ref{fig:clustering_based_decoder}, clustering-based decoders generally operate through three main steps (see Definition~\ref{def:clustering_based_decoder} in Methods for a formal definition): \begin{enumerate} \item \textit{Cluster construction}: The decoder constructs a collection of disjoint valid clusters according to a specific rule, such that the union of detectors associated with these clusters covers all violated detectors.
+Typically, a cluster is grown incrementally from each violated check node until it becomes valid, during which colliding clusters are merged. \item \textit{Local decoding}: Each cluster is decoded independently by solving a reduced decoding problem restricted to the error mechanisms within the cluster and the detectors they affect. \item \textit{Correction aggregation}: The local corrections obtained from each cluster are combined to form the global correction. \end{enumerate} The key differentiating factor among clustering-based decoders lies in how they organize the three components: (i) cluster growth, (ii) validity checking, and (iii) local decoding within each cluster.

-The union-find (UF) decoder is a representative example of this approach applicable to topological codes \cite{delfosse2021almost}, which works by growing and fusing clusters incrementally until becoming valid (by checking parity), followed by identifying a spanning tree for each cluster (the peeling decoder).
+The union-find (UF) decoder \cite{delfosse2021almost} is a representative example of this approach applicable to topological codes.
+In terms of the three components: (i) clusters are grown and fused incrementally from violated detectors using a union-find data structure, (ii) validity is checked by simple parity counting, and (iii) local decoding is performed via the peeling decoder which identifies a spanning tree for each cluster.
 The UF decoder was later generalized to quantum low-density parity-check (QLDPC) codes \cite{delfosse2022toward}.
-Another promising strategy involves forming clusters guided by BP outcomes (such that high-likelihood error mechanisms from BP are preferentially included in clusters), which underlies decoders such as BP plus localized statistics decoding (BP+LSD) \cite{hillmann2025localized} and ambiguity clustering (AC) \cite{wolanski2025ambiguity}.